 Don’t get this beauty’s foliage and blooms wet, though!
 Skip the overhead watering and simply water the soil because Echinacea foliage is very susceptible to fungus if wet.

 You can find Echinacea in different colors, too, like pink and white.
+I highlighted this perennial on my Instagram account, below!

 English Lavender is particularly drought-tolerant.
 Here where I live, French or Spanish Lavender does better when watered every few days.

 Lavender is famous for thriving in poor soils and being very drought-resistant.
+It’s also perfect for adding fragrant to the garden and creating beautiful DIY crafts like essential oils, scented pillows, and dried flower arrangements!

 3. Crepe Myrtle